Trademark and Copyright Information

 Questions regarding the transmission of personal data from the European Union (EU) to the United States or any other non-EU location, or any further transmission of the personal data once received in the United States, should be referred to the Director of Human Resources at Enesco LLC.
 That individual is responsible for maintaining this document.

-Enesco must annually, in writing, certify to the Department of Commerce that it agrees to adhere to the Safe Harbor Principles.
+Enesco must annually, in writing, certify to the Department of Commerce that it agrees to adhere to the Privacy Shield Principles.

 Authorized Dealership Policy for Enesco, LLC Card and Gift and E-Commerce Retailers

 This policy will apply to Brick & Mortar and Internet Customers with registered domains (functioning website with shopping cart)